jvalcher/find_my_reps/README.md

 ## Frameworks, libraries, et al.

-*Note: This app doesn't use an image API.
-It scrapes each image from Google Images individually using Selenium, so they take a while to load.*
+*Note: This site doesn't use an image API.
+It uses Selenium to scrape Base64 images individually from a Google Images query, so they take longer to load.*

 A vanilla JavaScript, single-page application with a backend using:
 - Node.js